ZhenyuTan/Cryo-MAPPR/README.md

 **Note**: Program only reads MRC image files and users can specify wildcard flags to select subsets of micrographs within a given directory.

+## Outputs

+Currently, the program will output two files into the micrograph directory:

+<pre>good_micrographs.txt
+bad_micrographs.txt</pre>

 ## Development notes

 The majority of the code must be written in the Cryo-MAPPR/lib python library and then imported, in order to run.